 In the afternoon, head straight to Piazza del Popolo.
 This is a large urban square whose name literally translates to “People’s Square”.
 Within the square, you will find the Egyptian obelisk that was dedicated to Rameses II known as Flaminio Obelisk.

 There are also two churches located close to the square – Santa Maria dei Miracoli and Santa Maria in Montesanto.
 While these two churches look exactly the same on the outside, head inside and you will see the differences for yourself.

-From the Pincio Hill, make your way to Villa Borghese Park.
+From Pincio Hill, make your way to Villa Borghese Park.
 It’s considered the green lung of Rome and spans a total land area of 80 hectares filled with sculptures, buildings, lakes, and fountains.
 Can you believe that before 1606, when it was converted into Rome’s most extensive garden ever built, the park was a vineyard in the countryside?
-You could spend hours walking around this huge park, and a great way to spend a day would be bringing your own food and have a picnic… but unfortunately we don’t have so much time, so head to your next destination walking through the gardens…
+You could spend hours walking around this huge park, and a great way to spend a day would be bringing your own food and having a picnic… but unfortunately, we don’t have so much time, so head to your next destination walking through the gardens…